 At the same time, visitors can discover their rich culture with its singing, dancing and costumes.
 In that way, the event helps propagate the diversity of ethnical cultures in Niger.

-The general assembly is organized in a different sedentary Wodaabe site each year.
+The general assembly is organized in a different semi-sedentary Wodaabe site each year.
 In this way each group can show how they have organized themselves, the progress they have made and the existing needs.
-The first five editions were held in Tagoudoum (2004), Foudouk (2005), Adjangafat (2006), Tagayet (2008) and Akkadi (2009).
+The first five editions were held in Tagoudoum (2004), Foudouk (2005), Adjangafat (2006), Tagayet (2008), Akkadi (2009) and et Belel Tanfirgan (2011).

 The editions of 2007 and 2010 were cancelled because of the insecurity in the north of the country.
 Each time, a reunion of the collectif with representatives of its member associations and traditional chiefs was held, but without celebrations or visitors from outside the community.

-For the edition of 2011, the semi-sedentary centre of Belel Tanfirgan was chosen.
-The organization will be in the hands of the local association Djabbral.
+For the edition of 2012, the General Assembly returns to Tagoudoum, where it was held for the first time in 2004.
+The organization will be in the hands of the local association Association des Eleveurs du Ténéré.

 The Wodaabé finance their annual General Assembly with the contributions from visitors.